 Skip to main content

-Replacing Animals With Simulators in Medical Training
+Replacing Animals in Medical Education and Training

 In 2018, after a decade-long Physicians Committee campaign, the days of using cats, ferrets, piglets, and other animals to teach future pediatricians ended in all surveyed U.S. and Canadian pediatrics residencies.